-Issue Latest Developments CPUC Commissioner's Meeting The next Commission meeting is scheduled for 6/27/19.
-On the Agenda are Resource Adequacy, RPS Procurement Quantity Requirements, Wildfire Cost Recovery.
+Issue Latest Developments CPUC Commissioner's Meeting The next Commission meeting is scheduled for 8/15/19.
 IRP Framework Long-Term Procurement Planning Requirements R 16-02-007 This ruling formally initiates the "procurement track" as outlined in Decision (D.) 19-04-040.
 The ruling generally describes the scope and content of the procurement track, and seeks comments from parties on its framing and structure.
 Identifying a mechanism to identify and procure near- and medium-term renewable integration and reliability resources is prioritized, followed by renewables to meet the 2030 needs identified in the Preferred System Plan adopted in D.19-04-040.
-Comments are due no later than July 15, 2019, with reply comments by no later than July 25, 2019.
+Comments were due no later than July 15, 2019.
+On 7/25/19 the ALJ granted Cal-CCA's request for extension of time to file reply comments to 8/12/19.
 OIR to adopt rules and procedures governing Commission-regulated natural gas pipelines and facilities to reduce natural gas leakage consisted with SB1371 (R.15-01-008) This proceeding will focus on the following broad policy issues: 1) what data is necessary in order for the CPUC to consider a "cost-effectiveness" framework in this proceeding; 2) how should the CPUC's annual report requirements and 26 best practices be harmonized with information or action required by other entities such as the PHMSA, DOGGR, ARB and local air quality management districts; 3) pursuant to 975(f) how should rules and procedures including best practices and repair standards developed in this proceeding be incorporated into the applicable general orders; 4) how should ratemaking treatment for LUAF be structured and evaluated?
 Comments on the workshop materials and staff proposals were filed in February.
+On 7/5/19 Commissioner Rechtschaffen issued a proposed decision approving the natural gas leak abatement program consistent with SB 1371 and 1383.
+The earliest the decision may be heard by the Commission is 8/15/19.
 Streamlining Interconnection of Distributed Energy Resources and Improvements to Rule 21 (R17-07- 007) This rulemaking addresses streamlining interconnection of distributed energy resources and improvements to rule 21.
 A Proposed Decision was issued on February 22, 2019, adopting the Proposals from the March 15, 2018 workshop Group 1 Report.
 The Proposed Decision was approved at the Commission's Meeting March 28, 2019.
 Status reports from working groups have been filed.

 THE CALIFORNIA ENERGY STORAGE ALLIANCE filed a motion to establish a subgroup and schedule a joint workshop with R18-12-006 to introduce proposal on mobile inverter technical requirements for Rule 21 interconnection.